 All CIHA information assets must meet the required security controls defined in this Policy that are based on NIST.
 This Policy addresses CIHA's requirements, which will be used to implement the access control process and the family of access control security controls.
 The access control process is required to ensure that all information systems are designed and configured using controls sufficient to safeguard CIHA's information systems.
 CIHA has adopted the Access Control principles established in NIST, "Access Control" control guidelines, as the official standards for this security domain.
 The "AC" designator identified in each control represents the NIST-specified identifier for the Access Control control family.
-NIST outlines the Access Control requirements that CIHA must implement and maintain in order to be compliant with this Policy.

-CIHA develops, documents, disseminates, implements, and maintains this Policy to all covered personnel involved in the acquisition, development, operation, and cybersecurity maintenance of information systems, technology devices, and supporting infrastructure:
+CIHA develops, documents, disseminates, implements, and maintains this Policy, as it applies to all covered personnel involved in the acquisition, development, operation, and cybersecurity maintenance of information systems, technology devices, and supporting infrastructure.
+This Policy:

 - i.
-This Policy to address purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; - ii.
-The Access Control procedures must include the necessary controls to facilitate the implementation of this Policy.
+Addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; - ii.
+Requires that the Access Control procedures include the necessary controls to facilitate the implementation of this Policy.